aliamrod/Clustering-Algorithms-/README.md

 	2	Regression, classification, clustering based on the problem and data characteristics 3	Accuracy, precision, recall, F1-score, and fine-tune models to achieve efficient results 4	Interpret model results
-Clustering algorithms in Machine Learning are unsupervised learning techniques that group data points based on similarities.
-They are used to find patterns and similarities in unlabeled data, and are especially useful when working with data that is unknown.
-Machine learning datasets can have millions of examples, but not all clustering algorithms scale efficiently.
-Many clustering algorithms compute the similarity between all pairs of examples, which means their runtime increases as the square of the number of examples _n_, denoted as O(n^2) in complexity notation.
-O(n^2) algorithms are not practical for datasets with millions of examples.
-The k-means algorithm has a complexity of O(n), meaning that the algorithm scales linearly with _n_.

 Some examples of clustering algorithms include:
 - K-means clustering: a centroid model that represents each cluster with a single mean vector.